1. Choose the Right Box

 5. Don’t Overload Boxes

 Limit each box weight to a maximum of 50 lbs.
 Remember: if it’s difficult to lift, it’s too heavy to carry.
 Carrying boxes that are overloaded can cause a potential injury, as well as damage to the box contents.
 Avoid making the task difficult by packing only what both you and the box itself can effectively handle.
+When moving heavier boxes or objects, consider using a pair of gloves or a forearm forklift to make your move easier and safer.

 6. Disassemble Your Furniture